Sh-wayz/hackertype/README.md

 # HackerType
 HackerType is  CLI application that makes you look cool to script kiddies.
-## HackerType is only available on linux right now, if you have a problem with that submit a pull request with whatever changes need to be made(If any)
+## HackerType is only available on linux right now, I will fix that when i can.
 ## Cool features

  - Custom foreground and background colors.